This beautiful, triple-domed mosque was converted from a Franciscan church in 1657 and is now used as a music conservatory and concert...

 This well-preserved 16th-century landmark originally served as a meeting house for Venetian nobility to discuss politics and money....

 Museum of Contemporary Art

-Near the fortress, this gallery organises period exhibits starring local and international artists.
-The permanent collection showcases...
+Near the fortress, this gallery exhibits well-known and upcoming local and international artists.
+The permanent collection showcases the...

 cnr Paleologou & Petihaki Sq · interesting places nearby

 Pride of place among the many vestiges of Venetian rule goes to this fountain with its spouting lion heads and Corinthian capitals, built in 1626 by city rector Alvise Rimondi.
 Water spouts from three lions’ heads into three basins flanked by Corinthian columns.
 Above the central basin you can make out the Rimondi family crest.